 Completed forms are to be returned to the Joint Office of Gas Transporters (uncelections@gasgovernance.co.uk)

-Each nominee will need to indicate his or her willingness to serve on behalf of all Users or Suppliers (as appropriate) by sending an email to the Joint Office of Gas Transporters (uncelections@gasgovernance.co.uk).
+Each nominee will need to indicate his or her willingness to serve on behalf of all Shipper Users or Suppliers (as appropriate) by sending an email to the Joint Office of Gas Transporters (uncelections@gasgovernance.co.uk).
 Unconfirmed nominations will be deemed to have lapsed.

-If, at the end of the nomination period, the number of nominated candidates is less than the number of Shipper User positions available on the Modification Panel or any Sub-Committee, the Joint Office will appoint the nominees recorded at that time and seek further nominations for the vacant positions (“subsequent vacancies”).
+If, at the end of the nomination period, the number of nominated candidates is less than the number of Shipper User positions available on the Modification Panel or any UNC Sub-Committee, the Joint Office will appoint the nominees recorded at that time and seek further nominations for the vacant positions (“subsequent vacancies”).
 For the avoidance of doubt, in the event that this additional nomination process produces more candidates than available vacancies, the Election Process will apply for the subsequent vacancies only.

+Please note that DSC Committees have an appointment process which includes the redistribution of votes where there is a shortfall in nominations for Membership and subsequent vacancies won’t be sought unless the relevant committee requests this option.

 Election Process

-An election process is initiated in the event that the number of nominated candidates is greater than the number of Shipper User positions available on the Modification Panel or any Sub-Committee.
+An election process is initiated in the event that the number of nominated candidates is greater than the number of Shipper User positions available on the Modification Panel, UNC Sub-Committee or DSC Committee.

 Registered SPoCs will be invited, by email issued no later than the 01 August, to participate in the election process.